SivyerLab/pystim/README.rst

 -------------

 Documentation is included in HTML format in the docs/html/ directory.
-A version is available on github pages `here <http://sivyerlab.github.io/pystim/>`_.
+A version is available on github pages `here <https://sivyerlab.github.io/pyStim/>`_.
 Further documentation on Psychopy can be found on the psychopy `website <www.psychopy.org>`_.

 Quick Install
 -------------

 pyStim is tested and works on both OSX and Windows.
-It does not work with Python 3, due to incompatible dependencies.
-Stimulus Program requires several libraries, along with their associated dependencies, to run.
+It does not work with Python 3, due to incompatible dependencies. pyStim requires several libraries, along with their associated dependencies, to run.
 They are listed below: